SenorGeese/ModdingDocs/docs/source/guides/importpilotmodel.rst

    :align: center
    :class: screenshot

-Copy the qc file to the same location where you exported the model
+Copy the qc file to the same location where you exported the model.

 Modifying the POV model (Optional)
 ^^^^^

-Select ``File`` in Blender, then select ``Save Copy`` Choose any name, save the copy, then open the copy Delete everything except for the body, the body collection, and the skeleton Add “pov_” to the beginning of your body model and armature Repeat the process of exporting the model with Source Engine Export
+Select ``File`` in Blender, then select ``Save Copy``.
+Choose any name, save the copy, then open the copy.
+Delete everything except for the body, the body collection, and the skeleton.
+Add “pov_” to the beginning of your body model, the body collection, and the armature.
+Repeat the process of exporting the model with Source Engine Export.

 Using Legion+ to view paths
 ^^^^^